DazzGranto/basic-discord-bot/README.md

     * default: `true`
     * type: `boolean`

-* `ownerOnly`: If true, only the bot owner cas use this command.
+* `ownerOnly`: If true, only the bot owner can use this command.
     * Optional
     * default: `false`
     * type: `boolean`